kbjornevik/Tutorial-SanityNextOnNetlfiy/README.md

 This repository is to support my artickel on how to build an blog with structured content using Sanity.io and Next.

+#CORS
+In order to allow the frontend server to  get data from Sanity, you have to add its domain to CORS-settings.
+In the sanity manage  shell you'll will find the project’s settings.Add http://localhost:3000 as a new origin.

 #Getting started
 Download the repository from GitHub